louislam/uptime-kuma/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''

 ---
+**Is it a duplicate question?**
+Please search in Issues without filters: https://github.com/louislam/uptime-kuma/issues?q=

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]